Jérôme Bortoluzzi

 Jérôme Bortoluzzi (born 20 March 1982 in Amnéville) is a French athlete specialising in the hammer throw.
 He competed for France at the 2012 Summer Olympics.

+Bortoluzzi was an All-American thrower for the SMU Mustangs track and field team, finishing 5th in the hammer throw at the 2004 NCAA Division I Outdoor Track and Field Championships.

 His personal best in the event is 78.26 metres from 2012.